-Introduction to Psychology

-Elective: Grades 11-12; NCAA Prerequisite: none Year-Long 1 credit

-This course will introduce students to the fundamental aspects of the science of psychology through examining theories of human thought, emotion, and personality.
-Students will compare and evaluate major theories and analyze the impact culture has on the development of psychological theories.
-Students will demonstrate mastery of objectives through writing, discussion, demonstration, projects, and other methods.
+Introduction to Psychology Course No.l H4060EY Elective: Grades 11-12; NCAA Prerequisite: none Year-Long 1 credit theories of human thought, emotio analyze the impact culture has on t s to the fundamental aspects of the science of psycho n, and personality.
+Students will compare and evalua he development of psychological theories.
+Students ussion, demonstration, projects, and other methods. te major theorie s and

-History of Latin America Course No .H4070EY

-Elective 10-12 Recommended: World History & Geography to 1500 and Year-Long 1 credit

-NCAA World History & Geography 1500-Present

-This course explores the social, cultural, political, environmental, and economic developments of Latin America.
-The course will discuss the settlement of the region by Amerindians, the rise of Amerindian Empires, arrival and impact of European colonizers, the Latin American Independence movement, post-colonial developments, Neocolonialism, Latin American Nationalism, the Age of Revolution, and Post-Revolutionary Reactions.
-Borrowing from the AP Themes of History, students will explore Human-Environmental Interaction; Development and Interaction of Cultures; State Building, Expansion and Conflict; Creation, Interaction, and Expansion of Economic Systems; and Development and Transformation of Social Structures.
+History of Latin America Course No.I H4070EY Elective 10-12 NCAA Recommended: World History & Geography to 1500 and World History & Geography 1500-Present Year-Long 1 credit This course explores the social, cultural, political, environmental, and economic developments of Latin America.
+The course will discus s the settlement of the region by Amerindians, the rise of Ameri ndian Empires, arı rival and impact of European co lonizers, the Latin American Independence movement, post-col onial developmen ts, Neocolonialism, Latin American Nationalism, the Age of Revolution, and Post-Revolutionary Reactions.
+Borrowing from the AP Themes of History, students will explore Human-Environmental Interaction; Development and Interaction of Cultures; State Building, Expansion and Conflict; Creation, Interaction, and Expansion of Economic

+Interaction of Cultures; State Building, Expansion and Conflict; Creation, Interaction, and Expansion of Economic Systems; and Development and Transformation of Social Structures.
 This course will be reading, writing, and research intensive.

-African American History Course No. H4 H4080EY Elective Grades 10-12 NCAA Recommended: Completion or current enrollment in Virginia & U.S. History Year-Long 1 credit

-This course is designed to introduce students to the major themes, issues, and topics in African American history from the origins of African kingdoms in the 1500s through today.
-In this course students will explore people and events from perspectives typically not addressed in traditional curriculums.
-The course will center on questions such as "what is freedom?"
-Throughout the course, students will utilize historical thinking skills such as chronological reasons, comparison and contextualization, constructing historical arguments from evidence, and historical analysis and interpretation.
+African America an History Course No. H4080EY Elective Grades 10-12 NCAARecommended: Completion or current enrollment in Virginia & U.S. HistoryYear-Lon Year-Lon Year-Long 1 credit from the origins of Af events from perspect such as "what is freed ed to introduce students to the major themes, issues, and topics in A rican kingdoms in the 1500s through today.
+In this course students ives typically not addressed in traditional curriculums.
+The course v om?"
+Throughout the course, students will utilize historical thinking s, comparison and contextualization, constructing historical argume will explore pe vill center on q g skills such as ople and uestions historical analysis and interpretation.